UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

 - **Torque:** 20 N·cm (effective torque ≈15 N·cm under the robot's 1.2 kg load)
 - **Weight:** 120 g
 - **Feature:** Provides propulsion (rear wheels) and steering (front wheels)
-## The usuage of medium motor in our robot :
+# The usuage of medium motor in our robot :
--Steering
+- Steering
--Controling the rear wheels
+- Controling the rear wheels
--Moving the Ultrasonic sensor
+- Moving the Ultrasonic sensor

 ### Sensors and modules :
 ## Hi-technic compasss :